DaveGreen-Games/ShapeEngine/README.md

 - [Gapped Drawing](https://youtu.be/_xBz9cArtBE)
 - [Striped Drawing](https://youtu.be/lYkotZkr1fQ)
 - [Shape Collision System 2.0](https://youtu.be/Ag8rDXmvHwk) with Segment, Line, Ray, Circle, Triangle, Quad, Rect, Polygon, Polyline

-## Documentation & Getting Started

-Right now there is not much information about how to use Shape Engine.
-The repository contains an Examples Project.
-It shows you a lot of what is possible and how it is done and should help you until there is some proper documentation.

-Currently I don't have the time or the resources to create proper documentation for Shape Engine.
-If enough people are interested in it this might change.
-Any help in this direction would be greatly appreciated!

-## Roadmap
-You can find the roadmap and current milestone of ShapeEngine [here](https://github.com/DaveGreen-Games/ShapeEngine/discussions/categories/roadmap).

 ## Dependencies